Matrix product operator representations for the local conserved quantities of the Heisenberg chain: Acknowledgements

 \section{Acknowledgements}

 We thank Hosho Katsura for his helpful comment at the JPS 2023 Spring Meeting and his insightful comment on our manuscript.
+We thank Yoshitaka Okuyama for the fruitful discussion.
 K. F. was supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, and JSR Fellowship, the University of Tokyo, and KAKENHI Grants No. JP21J20321 from the Japan Society for the Promotion of Science (JSPS).

 \begin{appendix}